Fiachra McArdle

-McArdle linked up with hometown club Dundalk F.C. and had two spells there sandwiched by a six-month spell at Athlone Town F.C.
-McArdle represented Ireland at U18, U19 and at U21 level and was part of the squad which competed in the Japan Cup in 2001.
+McArdle linked up with hometown club Dundalk and had two spells there sandwiched by a six-month spell at Athlone Town.
+McArdle represented Ireland at U18, U19, and U21 level, and was part of the squad which competed in the Japan Cup in 2001.

-McArdle made only 17 appearances for Kildare County during the 2007 season due to a broken collarbone which he sustained in his first match for the club against midland Athlone Town F.C.
+In 2007 McArdle joined Kildare County but made only 17 appearances during that season, due to a broken collarbone which he sustained in his first match for the club against his former club Athlone Town.
 McArdle signed a new contract with Kildare County during the 2007 close season keeping him at the club for the 2008 season.
 However, he still departed the club for Sporting Fingal just before the 2008 season.
-In 2009 McArdle helped Sporting Fingal to win the FAI cup and promotion to the Premier Division of the League of Ireland.
+In 2009 McArdle helped Sporting Fingal to win the FAI Cup and promotion to the Premier Division of the League of Ireland.